Pluck3dEye/Web-for-ViFinance-News/DOC/SDS/sds_frontend.md

 const { search, setSearch, handleSearch } = useArticleSearch(initial);
 ```

+**Code Explanation:** This custom hook abstracts the complex article search workflow into a reusable interface that handles state management, URL synchronization, and navigation logic.
+The hook manages the search term state internally while exposing controlled access through `search` and `setSearch`, ensuring consistent behavior across different components that implement search functionality.
+The `handleSearch` function encapsulates the complete search workflow including input validation, URL parameter encoding, navigation to results page, and API call initiation.
+This abstraction prevents code duplication between the main search bar and other search interfaces while maintaining consistent behavior and reducing the likelihood of bugs in search-related functionality.

 #### 4.3.2 useDarkMode (`hooks/useDarkMode.js`)
 **Purpose:** Theme management with localStorage persistence.

 ```javascript
 const { darkMode, toggleDarkMode } = useDarkMode();
 ```

+**Code Explanation:** This theme management hook provides persistent dark mode functionality by combining browser preference detection, localStorage state management, and CSS class manipulation.
+The hook automatically detects the user's system preference for dark mode on first visit while respecting any previously saved user choice in localStorage.
+The `toggleDarkMode` function not only updates the component state but also immediately applies CSS class changes to the document root and saves the preference for future sessions.
+This implementation ensures that theme changes are instant, persistent across browser sessions, and properly synchronized between the JavaScript state and CSS styling system, providing a seamless user experience that respects both user preferences and system settings.

 #### 4.3.3 useTheme (`hooks/useTheme.js`)
 **Purpose:** Alternative theme management implementation.